-Didactic schedule includes two half-days of dedicated didactic time, bi-monthly journal clubs, and quarterly Grand Rounds.
+Didactic schedule includes two half-days of didactic time, bi-monthly journal clubs, and quarterly Grand Rounds.
 Clinical research is also an integral part of the residency program; all residents participate in mentored research projects and quality improvement projects throughout their training.
-All residents are expected to submit abstracts to the Gross and Microscopic Session of the Annual American Academy of Dermatology Meeting and PGY-3 and PGY-4 residents are encouraged to attend.
-Residents also participate in Phoenix Dermatologic Society Meetings and have previously attended many sub-specialty meetings, including the ODAC Dermatology, Aesthetic and Surgical Conference, the American Osteopathic College of Dermatology meeting, the American Society of Dermatopathology meeting, and the American Society for Dermatologic Surgery meeting.
+All residents are expected to submit abstracts to the annual American Academy of Dermatology meeting.
+Residents also participate in Phoenix Dermatologic Society meetings and may attend many sub-specialty meetings, including the American Society for Dermatologic Surgery meeting.

 Meet our residents (PDF)